 Ripple

-In rectifying and smoothing circuits such as those found in power supply equipment, ripple is a small AC voltage superimposed on the DC voltage.
-It synchronizes with the input frequency and switching frequency, representing the AC component that could not be removed by a low-pass filter.
-It is expressed in one cycle from the peak of the waveform to the next peak.
-Minimal ripple is required in rectifying and smoothing circuits, and the ripple content rate is an index that represents its accuracy.
-If the effective value of the ripple voltage is ΔVac and the average value of the DC output voltage is Vdc, the ripple content rate γ is expressed by the following formula.
+In rectifier-smoothing circuits such as those used in power supply equipment, it is a small AC voltage that appears superimposed on the DC voltage, synchronized with the input frequency and switching frequency, and represents the AC component that could not be removed by a low-pass filter.
+It is expressed as one cycle from one waveform peak to the next.
+In rectifier-smoothing circuits, low ripple is required, and the ripple factor is used as an index to indicate its accuracy.
+If the RMS value of the ripple voltage is ΔVac and the average value of the DC output voltage is Vdc, the ripple factor γ is expressed by the following formula.